Comparing China and India

 Here we will try to explain why this is so.

-China and India are the two most populous nations in the world, and yet India remains flooded with Chinese products.
+China and India are the two most populous countries on the planet, and again India is flooded with Chinese products.

 Chinese products have flooded the Indian market, and they are competing with products made in India.